jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_grid_sessions.md

 folder: ConnectSQLServer
 ---

-<note type="note"></note>
+## Tips to this grid

 * Many applications create multiple connections to SQL Server.
 * When there are more than 2000 connections only those connections that are active are shown.

-In SQL Server 2005 and 2008, to show only those sessions that are currently executing, click **Show active sessions only**.
+* In SQL Server 2005 and 2008, to show only those sessions that are currently executing, click **Show active sessions only**.

-In SQL Server 2000, clicking **Show active sessions only** shows sessions that:
+* In SQL Server 2000, clicking **Show active sessions only** shows sessions that:
    * Do not have a status of sleeping, background or dormant.
    * Are blocked.
    * Have a command type of "WAITFOR".

-SQL Server sessions can be closed by right clicking and selecting the **Kill this session** option.
+* To close a SQL Server session, right click and select **Kill this session**.
 This option is available only to members of the Spotlight Diagnostic Administrators group.

-Click a session in the grid to view more details.
+* Click a session in the grid for more details on the session.

-## Columns in this grid include:
+## The columns of the grid include:

 ### SPID